What is Business Debtors Anonymous (B.D.A.)?

 In B.D.A. we learn to operate our business along spiritual lines and find that operating in integrity and being of service is profitable.
 We accumulate cash reserves, pay our bills and employees on time. and build a thriving, prosperous, debt-free and financially solvent business.

-Additional tools for Business Debtors Anonymous:
+The Tools for Business Debtors Anonymous:

 - We keep separate professional and personal financial records and bank accounts.

-- We pay ourselves a salary.
+- We pay ourselves a salary including benefits, medical insurance, vacations, and sick days.

 - We pay our bills and invoice our clients promptly.